Kavaeric/p700-source/codex/Terran_Federation.md

 led to mass revolting, marking the beginning of the [Solstice War](Solstice_War.html), and with little control or recognition, the Terran Union dissolved.

-War ended in 507 with the signing of [Terran Accord](Terran_Accord.html).
-Shortly thereafter, the modern Terran Federation was founded with its capital based in Geneva.
+War ended in 608 with the signing of [Terran Accord](Terran_Accord.html).
+Shortly thereafter, in 610, the modern Terran Federation was incorporated with its capital based in Geneva.

 In 663, Terran surveyors first observed [Vilousian civilisation](Vilousian_Republic.html) on [Tal](Tal.html).
 After [second contact](Vilousian_contact.html) in 689, the Terran Federation